terrastruct/d2/ci/release/README.md

 job: the workflow's Actions artifact is immutable within a run, and a full rerun fails closed instead of replacing it.

-Every release includes `SHA256SUMS`.
+Every release produced by this workflow includes `SHA256SUMS`.
 To verify archive provenance and its checksum:

 ```sh
 gh attestation verify d2-v0.0.0-linux-amd64.tar.gz --repo d2lang/d2